ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ11 - Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token; and the roles that the Client has as current group member: see {{ssec-admitted-methods}}.

-* REQ12 - Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations (see {{client-operations}}).
+* REQ12 - Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations: see {{client-operations}}.

 * REQ13 - Specify the encoding of group identifier (see {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}): CBOR byte string (see {{sec-retrieve-gnames}}).